 If you have never attended this event, please consider visiting us.
 Your scouting youth will thank you!

 What is the CTC Camporee based on?
 How did it originate?

 People have asked these questions and the answer is:

 The CTC Sub-camps are designed after a Traditional Subcamps used at a camporee near the Canadian / Michigan border since the 1950’s – the Wadiscoca Fall Camporee.
 The name is not a NA Indian word as most people believe.

 WAllaceburg DIstrict SCOut CAmp = WADISCOCA

 This was Scouterdoug’s original home Camp / Camporee during the ’90s when Volunteers ran the small annual Camporee that used different colors to identify 3 Subcamps.
 Adults held the leadership roles in subcamps and event areas.
-Souterdoug was a volunteer in charge of the 41st Annual Wadiscoca Fall Camporee in 1996 and he relocated to NYS the next year in Nov 1997.
+Souterdoug was a volunteer in charge of the logistics & program at the 41st Annual Wadiscoca Fall Camporee in 1996 and he relocated to NYS the next year in Nov 1997.